mahadevan-k/react-slim/README.md

 - Elements are probably the least re-usable since they are bound to the app, and they need a globally unique element name since they are registered as custom HTML elements

-## Concept diagram

-The following diagram describes how react-slim is organized

 # Example app

 An example usage of react-slim to create a simple app that demonstrates how to use react-slim